KaungHtetHein116/Expense-Tracker-App-React-Native/README.md

 # Expense-Tracker-App-React-Native

-#### A cross-platform mobile applications that tracks the income and expense of your wallet in which you can add/delete your transactions.
+#### A cross-platform mobile application that tracks your income and expense of your wallet in which you can add/delete your transactions.

 ### Main libraries used
 * Redux